judus/minimal-framework/README.md

 ### About

-It was too cold for outdoor activities.
+- It was too cold for outdoor activities.
+(Winter 2016)
+- It was too warm for physical activities.
+(Summer 2016)

 ### License